git-lfs/git-lfs/docs/custom-transfers.md

 Errors for a single transfer request should not terminate the process.
 The error should be returned in the response structure instead.

+The custom transfer adapter does not need to check the SHA of the file content it has downloaded, git-lfs will do that before moving the final content into the LFS store.

 ##### Progress

 In order to support progress reporting while data is uploading / downloading,